Single emergency number 112: List of states where it is active

 An empowered committee of officers, headed by the Secretary, Ministry of Women and Child Development, apprises and recommends projects to be funded under the Nirbhaya Fund, the official said.

-The empowered committee also reviews and monitors the progress of the schemes/ projects.
-Once the it is recommended by the committee, the ministry/ department concerned has to take approval of the competent authority.
+The empowered committee also reviews and monitors the progress of the schemes/projects.
+Once the it is recommended by the committee, the ministry/department concerned has to take approval of the competent authority.